 - Marco Vanetti

-For representatives on the General Student Council (CGS), please refer to the dedicated page.
+For details of the representatives on the various Degree Programme Councils, please refer to the pages for the degree programmes (under "Course committees and representatives"), whilst for those on the General Student Council (CGS), please refer to the dedicated page.

 In accordance with the University’s organisational model, which assigns the School of Medicine the role of coordinating the Degree Programmes in the medical area, reference is made to the School itself for the Quality Assurance activities of the Degree Programmes.